family-guy/aiostorage-wiki/_getting_started/basic-usage.md

  all files roughly equals the time taken to upload the slowest file.

-**Caveat:** Any potential time gains will depend on how the cloud storage provider handles this kind of behaviour.
+**Caveat:** Any time gains will depend on how the cloud storage provider handles such behaviour.
 Further, in extreme cases, files may not be able to be uploaded at all.